Wasserkraftwerk Hagneck. Photo/ Foto: TES

 The lakes and rivers

 After the last Ice Age (around 12 000 years ago), a lake stretched over 100 kilometres from Yverdon-les-Bains (canton of Vaud) to Solothurn.
-The rivers Aare, Emme and Zihl (Thielle in French) crossed this region and caused many floods.
+The rivers Aare, Emme, and Zihl (Thielle in French) crossed this region, causing many floods.

 The water management

-From the beginning of the 18th century, engineers made plans to limit this flooding.
+From the beginning of the 18th century, engineers devised plans to mitigate this flooding.
 However, the technical possibilities were still too limited.
 The Industrial Revolution in the nineteenth century created new opportunities.

 La Correction des Eaux du Jura/Juragewässerkorrektion